SDCG69/SDCG-V10/content/fiction/goth.md

 Ellie's fingers twisted in his hair like a garrote wire.
 "Louder," she demanded, grinding her heel against his collarbone.
 The riding crop lashed across his ribs—*thwack*—leaving a fresh stripe of fire in its wake.
 Marcus's groan tore from his chest, raw and desperate, but his knees stayed planted on the hardwood even as his vision blurred at the edges.

-Cass's hips snapped forward again, the strap hitting that deep, molten spot with unerring accuracy.
+Cass's hips snapped forward again, the small peggin dildo hitting that deep, molten spot with unerring accuracy.
 Marcus's shout shattered into a broken sob, his thighs shaking violently, but he didn't beg for mercy—didn't tap out.
 Instead, he bared his teeth against Ellie's skin and growled, "*Harder*."

 Ellie's breath hitched—sharp, surprised—as Marcus's growl vibrated against her calf.
 Her fingers spasmed in his hair, nails scraping his scalp raw.
 For a heartbeat, the room held its breath.
 Then her laugh spilled out, dark and delighted, as she dragged her foot from his mouth to trace his bottom lip with her big toe.
 "Oh, you *fuck*," she breathed, her voice thick with something dangerously close to admiration.

 ## Twelve - Ellie Gives Her Reward

-Cass froze mid-thrust, the strap buried to the hilt inside Marcus, her grip on his hips tightening reflexively.
+Cass froze mid-thrust, the small strap-on dildo buried to the hilt inside Marcus, her grip on his hips tightening reflexively.
 She watched Ellie's face—the way her pupils dilated further, the flush spreading down her chest—and smirked.
 "Uh-oh," Cass murmured, rocking forward just enough to make Marcus shudder.
 "Someone's *impressed*."

 Ellie didn't deny it.
 She surged off the chair in one fluid motion, grabbing his cock underneath him as Cass kept pounding.
 The sudden contact drew a ragged groan from him, his hips jerking involuntarily—but Ellie caught his chin in her palm, forcing his head up.
 "You," she said, her thumb smearing spit and piss across his lower lip, "just earned yourself a reward."